modernish/modernish/README.md

 series of loop iterations.
 If it is not given, the loop acts as if the entire *find-expression* is enclosed in parentheses with `-iterate` appended.
 If the entire *find-expression* is omitted, it defaults to `-iterate`.

-The `-iterate` primary normally optimises performance by internally saving up groups of results before rapidly generating one loop iteration per file.
-If the `-ok` (or the nonstandard `-okdir`) primary is used to ask the user for confirmation, and `--xargs` is not used, and standard input is on a terminal, then the behaviour of any subsequent `-iterate` primary changes so it iterates immediately; this avoids iterating out of sync with user input.
-If `\(` parentheses `\)` are used in the expression, the effect of this `-iterate` behaviour change is local to the current set of parentheses.

 Some familiar, easy-to-use but non-standard `find` operands from GNU and/or BSD may be used with `LOOP find` on all systems.
 Before invoking the `find`